linhhvo/Responsive-layout/README.md

-# techdegree-project-2
+# Responsive mobile-first layout
- Teamtreehouse techdegree project for unit 2: responsive layout
+ A basic website layout that is responsive to multiple device screen sizes